|(a) A licensee must provide marriage and family therapy

 or state statutes provide an exemption to secure consent of a parent

-or guardian before providing services to a minor, a licensee must
+or guardian before providing services to a minor, such as in Texas

 (d) A licensee must make known in writing to a prospective